A Survey on Large Language Model based Autonomous Agents: LLM-based Autonomous Agent Application

-\textbf{Jurisprudence}: LLM-based agent can serve as aids in legal decision-making processes, facilitating judges in rendering more informed judgements~\cite{cui2023chatlaw,hamilton2023blind}.
+\textbf{Jurisprudence}: LLM-based agents can serve as aids in legal decision-making processes, facilitating more informed judgements~\cite{cui2023chatlaw,hamilton2023blind}.
 Blind Judgement~\cite{hamilton2023blind} employs several language models to simulate the decision-making processes of multiple judges.
 It gathers diverse opinions and consolidates the outcomes through a voting mechanism.
-ChatLaw~\cite{cui2023chatlaw} is a prominent Chinese legal fine-tuned LLM.
-To address the issue of model hallucination, ChatLaw incorporates a fusion of database search and keyword search techniques to enhance accuracy.
-Concurrently, a self-attention mechanism is employed to augment the LLM's capability in mitigating the impact of inaccuracies in the reference data.
+ChatLaw~\cite{cui2023chatlaw} is a prominent Chinese legal model based on LLM.
+It adeptly supports both database and keyword search strategies, specifically designed to mitigate the hallucination issue prevalent in such models.
+In addition, this model also employs self-attention mechanism to enhance the LLM's capability via mitigating the impact of reference inaccuracies.

-\textbf{Social Science Research Assistant }: Apart from conducting specialized research within distinct domains of social computing, LLM-based agent can play the role of research assistants~\cite{bail2023can,ziems2023can}.
-They have the potential to aid researchers in tasks like generating article abstracts, extracting keywords and generating scripts.~\cite{ziems2023can}.
-Additionally, LLM-based agent can serve as a writing aids, and they even possess the capability to identify novel research inquiries for social scientists~\cite{bail2023can}.

-The development of LLM-based agents holds great promise for bringing new research methods to the field of computational social science research.
-However, the application of LLM-based agent on social computing still presents several challenges and limitations ~\cite{ziems2023can,bail2023can}.
-Two primary concerns are bias and toxicity, as LLMs are trained from real-world datasets, which makes them susceptible to inherent biases, discrimination content, and unfairness.
-When LLM is introduced, it may produce biased information, which is further taken to train LLM, leading to the amplification of bias.
-Causality and interpretability pose another challenge, particularly in the context of social science where robust causal relationships are often required.
-Probability-based LLMs tend to lack clear interpretability.
+\textbf{Research Assistant}: Beyond their application in specialized domains, LLM-based agents are increasingly adopted as versatile assistants in the broad field of social science research~\cite{bail2023can,ziems2023can}.
+In~\cite{ziems2023can}, LLM-based agents offer multifaceted assistance, ranging from generating concise article abstracts and extracting pivotal keywords to crafting detailed scripts for studies, showcasing their ability to enrich and streamline the research process.
+Meanwhile, in~\cite{bail2023can}, LLM-based agents serve as a writing assistant, demonstrating their capability to identify novel research inquiries for social scientists, thereby opening new avenues for exploration and innovation in the field.
+These examples highlight the potential of LLM-based agents in enhancing the efficiency, creativity, and breadth of social science research.